Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs

 \subsection{Influence of dimensionality}

-In Section~\ref{sec:evidence_maximization}, we normalize the LogME value by the number of examples because Equation~\ref{eq:evidence} clearly scales with $n$.
+In Section~\ref{sec:evidence_maximization}, we normalize the LogME value by the number of examples because Equation~\ref{eq:evidence} scales linearly with $n$.
 The influence of feature dimension $D$ is, however, unclear.
-In this section, we prove that \textit{LogME value will remain unchanged if the feature dimension goes up without introducing more information.} We study two cases: feature duplicate and feature padding, which shows the existence of infinitely many features with arbitrary feature dimension that share the same LogME value, therefore canceling the necessity of dimensionality normalization.
+In this section, we find two cases (feature duplicate and feature padding) where \textit{LogME value remains unchanged when the feature dimension goes up without introducing more information.} The two cases show the existence of infinitely many features with arbitrary feature dimensions that share the same LogME value, therefore removing the necessity of dimensionality normalization.